dueca/WorldView/vsg-viewer/README.md

 VSG objects available.
 By reading additional files, additional graphical types in the factory can be configured.
 The configuration there defines how named variables are linked to the coordinates array.

+### Extension

+The VSGViewer uses a factory to link object types to coded classes.
+To extend this factory, include the "VSGObjectFactory.hxx" header, and define a maker object in static text. linking the type name to your code.
+See the various VSGObject-derived classes.

 ## References